tstatler/doctools/guides/node/mvc/README.md

 A function will be called whenever a websocket event defined in `config.json` is triggered.

 **/websockets/chat.js**

     function domsg(data, socket) {
       // broadcast received message to all connected clients socket.broadcast.emit('message', data);
     }

-Node.ACS uses socket.io internally as websocket server, the "communication" between server and client is through the "event" emitting.
+Node.ACS uses socket.io internally as the websocket server, the communication between server and client is through event emitting.
 The client could be any standard socket.io client.
-Node.ACS server also provides a socket.io javascript client, it can be downloaded from your app through URL:
+The Node.ACS server also provides a socket.io JavaScript client, it can be downloaded from your app through the following URL:
-http://<your app's url>/socket.io/socket.io.js
+`http://<your app's url>/socket.io/socket.io.js`:

-All websocket files reside in "websockets" folder with '.js' extension.
+All websocket files reside in `websockets` folder with '.js' extension.
 There could be any number of websocket files in an application, and could be any number functions(event handlers) in a websocket file.

+Since Node.ACS 1.0.11, you can use the socket.io instance directly in your controllers and filters rather than using `websockets`.
+In the `start` function of the `app.js` file, you need to assign the `io` object as a property of the `app` object, for example, `app.io = io`.
+This allows the controller or filter to access the `io` object with the `req` parameters, for example, `req.app.io`.
+Use this passed `io` object to make socket.io API calls.

+**Note:** If there is not a handler defined in the `websockets` array of the `config.json` file, the framework will not listen to connections on `/`.

 ### Logs

-All log files are placed in the "logs" folder, the log file's name is defined by the "logfile" field in `config.json`, if it is not configured, the log file name will be the project's name.
+All log files are placed in the `logs` folder, the log file's name is defined by the `logfile` field in `config.json`, if it is not configured, the log file name will be the project's name.

 ### Public

-All application's static files are placed in the "public" folder, it usually contains stylesheets, image assets and script files.
+All application static files are placed in the `public` folder, it usually contains stylesheets, image assets and script files.

 ### View

-All application's view files are placed in the "views" folder, the Node.ACS MVC framework uses "ejs" as view engine by default.
-Other view engines can be set through the "start" function in the main script file.
+All application view files are placed in the `views` folder, the Node.ACS MVC framework uses Embedded JavaScript (EJS) as the view engine by default.
+Other view engines can be set through the `start` function in the main script file.

 ## Add a New Controller (Route)